 7. Change Please, Borough Market

 Change Please is all about changing people’s lives, one cup of coffee at a time.
 100% of the profits of their award-winning coffee goes towards ending homelessness.
 It is used to provide training, employment paying the Living Wage and support with housing, finances and therapy to help people experiencing homelessness move forward and train to be baristas.

 In the words of one of their brilliant Change Please trainees, Liam: “I feel part of a movement, part of a change in society.
 Everyone is part of a bigger thing.
 I am not just someone who makes the coffee, we are Change Please.”

-Three Wheels Coffee, London Bridge Street
+8. Three Wheels Coffee, best coffee shop in London Bridge

 Three Wheels Coffee is a coffee shop that celebrates that long-established relationship between coffee and bicycles.
 After travelling throughout South America and discovering a love for coffee, founder Rory bought a tricycle and decided to hitch a professional espresso machine to it!
 He toured around London with this three wheeled wonder until he finally established coffee shops on London Bridge and in The Shard Arcade.